noparvar/InnoscriptaNewsAggregator/README.md

 5. Set up your preferred queue driver in the `.env` file.
 6. Configure your preferred data sources in `config/services.php`.
 7. Set up API keys and URLs for each data source in the `.env` file.
-8. Fetch articles with `php artisan fetch:articles`.
+8. Fetch articles with `php artisan articles:fetch`.
 9. Explore the API endpoints for article retrieval and search.

 ## API Endpoints